 Description

 Nice hand-colored historic view of the Syndicate Building at 6th and Nicollet in downtown Minneapolis, Minnesota, from the 1910s.
+Think how great this would look on your wall – and what a thoughtful, memorable gift this would make!

 The Syndicate Block was named after 12 men who pooled their money and bought the block on Nicollet.
 When the building opened in 1883 it was the pride of downtown — a quarter-million feet of retail and office space.